Elem3ntal/poke-league/README.md

 |:-----------:|:---------:|
 | None  |  -  |

-### host/poke-league/ranking
+### _host_/poke-league/ranking
 <sub>(the procedure is Sync)</sub>

-If the parameter 'league' is input, it retrieve a ranking (a sorted list) of all the contenders at the league, if not of all the leagues, sorted by his score in win/draw/lose.
+If the parameter '_league_' is input, it retrieve a ranking (a sorted list) of all the contenders at the league, if not of all the leagues, sorted by his score in win/draw/lose.

 | parameters  | value tye |
 |:-----------:|:---------:|